 There is no single, sure-fire way to determine whether abuse is occurring in your business.
 Sudden and marked changes in behaviour can be important indicators – such as increased absenteeism and complaints, relationship breakdowns, withdrawal, isolation and plummeting morale.

 The cycle of abuse is well documented and leaders who give a damn should be aware of the signs and patterns.
-See my version of the Cycle of Abuse in the resources section.
+See my version of the Cycle of Abuse.

 Everyone has the right to NOT experience bullying and abuse.